AMReX-Codes/amrex/_sources/Basics.rst.txt

       // dm is DistributionMapping
       int ncomp = 4;
       int ngrow = 1;
-      MultiFab mf(ba, mf, ncomp, ngrow);
+      MultiFab mf(ba, dm, ncomp, ngrow);

-Here we define a MultiFab with 4 components and 1 ghost cell.
-A MultiFab contains a number of FArrayBoxes
+Here we define a :cpp:`MultiFab` with 4 components and 1 ghost cell.
+A MultiFab contains a number of :cpp:`FArrayBoxes`
-(Section [sec:basics:fab]) defined on Boxes grown by the number of ghost cells (1 in this example).
-That is the Box in the FArrayBox is not exactly the same as in the BoxArray.
+(see the section on :ref:`sec:basics:fab`) defined on Boxes grown by the number of ghost cells (1 in this example).
+That is the :cpp:`Box` in the :cpp:`FArrayBox` is not exactly the same as in the :cpp:`BoxArray`.
-If the BoxArray has a Box{(8,8,8) (15,15,15)}, the one used for constructing FArrayBox will be Box{(7,7,7) (16,16,16)} in this example.
-For cells in FArrayBox, we call those in the original Box valid cells and the grown part ghost cells.
-Note that FArrayBox itself alone does not have the concept of ghost cell, whereas ghost cell is a key concept of MultiFab that allows for local operations on ghost cell data originated from remote processes.
+If the :cpp:`BoxArray` has a :cpp:`Box{(7,7,7) (15,15,15)}`, the one
+used for constructing :cpp:`FArrayBox` will be :cpp:`Box{(8,8,8) (16,16,16)}` in this example.
+For cells in :cpp:`FArrayBox`, we call those in the original :cpp:`Box` **valid cells** and the grown part **ghost cells**.
+Note that cpp:`FArrayBox` itself alone does not have the concept of ghost cell, whereas ghost cell is a key concept of :cpp:`MultiFab` that allows for local operations on ghost cell data originated from remote processes.
 We will discuss how to fill ghost cells with data from valid cells later in this section.
-MultiFab also has a default constructor.
-One can define an empty MultiFab first and then call the define function as follows.
+:cpp:`MultiFab` also has a default constructor.
+One can define an empty :cpp:`MultiFab` first and then call the :cpp:`define` function as follows.

+.. highlight:: c++

 ::